YouHaveTrouble/minecraft-optimization/README.md

 Your garbage collector can be configured to reduce lag spikes caused by big garbage collector tasks.
 You can find startup flags optimized for Minecraft servers [here](https://mcflags.emc.gs/) [`SOG`].
 Keep in mind that this recommendation will not work on alternative jvm implementations.

-# Linux CPU scaling
-Some hosts might ship machines running in "PowerSave" mode.
-This can result in nearly 25% lower clock speeds and thus vastly lower single threaded performance.
-This can lead to severly worse performance than setting the CPU scaling to performance mode.
-Please note that this might be unavailable for VPS.

-For Debian / Ubuntu

-`cat /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor` Shows the CPU's performance profile.

-`echo "performance" | sudo tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor` Sets profile to performance.

 # "Too good to be true" plugins

 ## Plugins removing ground items